-Email reputation refers to the perceived trustworthiness of an email sender by email services, based on their sending behavior, content quality, and recipient engagement, among several other factors.
-Every email service –including the one you are using and the one your recipient is using– performs these checks to ensure that the message is not harmful and can be safely delivered.
+Email reputation refers to the perceived trustworthiness of an email sender by email services based on their sending behavior, content quality, and recipient engagement, among several other factors.
+Every email service – including the one you use and the one your recipient uses – performs these checks to ensure that the message is not harmful and can be safely delivered.

-When the reputation parameters are not met by your messages, you may encounter delays or delivery issues, such as ending up in the spam folder of the receiver.
-To fix it, you can apply measures that will improve your domain’s email reputation by following these steps:
+When the reputation parameters are not met by your messages, you may encounter delays or delivery issues, such as emails ending up in the spam folder of the receiver.
+To fix it, you can apply measures that will improve your domain’s email reputation by following these steps 👇

 Step 1 – Add Email DNS Records

 Aside from the MX records, which are an absolute must for emails to work, there are two additional types of records that are essential for email deliverability – SPF and DKIM records: